Russia's indefinite closure of Nord Stream 1 triggers another price spike

 Perfect energy storm

 Critically, there are constraints on how much Europe can rely on alternative sources to gas supply.
-France has been struggling with an usually high number of outages at its nuclear power plants, and Germany shut down 4.2 GW of its own atomic energy capacity at the end of last year.
+France has been struggling with an unusually high number of outages at its nuclear power plants (NPPs), and Germany shut down 4.2 GW of its own atomic energy capacity at the end of last year.
 Fortunately, energy system stress tests carried out by the government last week concluded that the country should extend the lifespan of two of the three more plants it was due to close at the end of 2022 until at least next spring.

-Meanwhile the already-high cost of Europe’s third main source of baseload power supply, coal, has been inflated by the significant expense of carbon permits under the EU Emissions Trading System.
+Meanwhile, the already-high cost of Europe’s third main source of baseload power supply, coal, has been inflated by the significant expense of carbon permits under the EU Emissions Trading System.
 However, coal supplies to Europe have been curtailed after the sixth package of sanctions banning Russian coal deliveries to Europe came into force on August 10.

 Performance at wind and solar power plants over the last few months has also been weaker than usual for the time of year, and with Europe now entering the colder half of the year, solar output typically diminishes anyway.
 Meanwhile, hydroelectric power supply particularly in Norway has been hindered by low water levels caused by the summer drought.
 The combination of all these blows has been called a “perfect storm” for Europe’s energy system by some analysts.